Day 1 UK - In flight

 Day 16 Hanoi - In flight

-The majority of the day is free before our late evening transfer to Hanoi Airport for a scheduled Vietnam Airlines flight to London, which may touch down in Frankfurt.
+The majority of the day is free before our late evening transfer to the airport for your return flight to the UK.